mwojtyczka/dbt-demo/README.md

 The job will get deployed to the workspace specified in the `databricks.yml` file.
 The definition of the job can be found under `resources/dbt_sql_job.yml`.

-There are 2 types of clusters used in the job:
+There are 2 types of clusters used in Databricks dbt jobs:
 1. SQL Warehouse - cluster used to execute the dbt model
 2. dbt CLI compute - cluster used to execute the dbt cli commands